-Throughout 1999 the Compensation and Nominating Committee was composed of Mr. Curcio (Chair), Mr. Lurie and Mr. Meister.
+The Compensation and Nominating Committee is composed of Mr. Curcio (Chair), Mr. Meister and Mr. Steere.
 None of the members of the Committee is or has ever been an officer or employee of Minerals Technologies or any of its subsidiaries.
-During 1999 no executive officer of Minerals Technologies served as a director or a member of the compensation committee of another entity, any of whose executive officers served as a member of the Compensation and Nominating Committee.
-In addition, no executive officer of Minerals Technologies served as a member of the compensation committee of another entity, any of whose executive officers served as a director of Minerals Technologies served as a member of the compensation committee of another entity, any of whose executive officers served as a director of Minerals Technologies.
+During 2001 no executive officer of Minerals Technologies served as a director or a member of the compensation committee of another entity, any of whose executive officers served as a member of the Compensation and Nominating Committee.
+In addition, no executive officer of Minerals Technologies served as a member of the compensation committee of another entity, any of whose executive officers served as a director of Minerals Technologies.